-Prior to launching PRE, Villarosa worked at C.S.
-Mott Foundation for 12 years, where she was instrumental in developing and managing the foundation’s portfolio to explicitly address institutional and societal racism, which was a rarity for a national foundation in the mid-1990s.
-She has experience as a racial justice change agent from multiple positions within the sector, including service on several foundation boards (currently chairing the Edward W. Hazen Foundation board) and in leadership roles in the past with ABFE, AAPIP (as a past Chair), COF’s Committee on Inclusiveness, and currently on United Philanthropy Forum’s Racial Equity Committee and the steering committee of CHANGE Philanthropy, where PRE is a core partner.
-In addition to foundation and PSO boards, she has served on the board of Asian & Pacific Islander American Health Forum, among other nonprofits.
+Prior to launching PRE, Lori worked at C.S.
+Mott Foundation for 12 years, where she was instrumental in developing and managing the foundation’s portfolio to explicitly address institutional and societal racism, shepherding $24 million in racial equity and justice grants in the 1990s to early 2000s.
+She has served on several foundation boards over the years, most recently chairing the Edward W. Hazen Foundation board, in leadership roles in the past with philanthropic infrastructure organizations including ABFE, AAPIP (as a past Chair), and now on Steering Committee & Executive Circle of CHANGE Philanthropy.
+She is also a member of United Philanthropy Forum’s Racial Equity Committee and the Latin American Committee of WINGS (Worldwide Initiatives of Grantmaker Support).

 Parys Grigsby is Operations Manager for the Philanthropic Initiative for Racial Equity (PRE).
 With nonprofit experience in communications, operations, and administrative support, Parys will dedicating her skills to managing PRE’s daily operations and providing executive support to the organization’s Executive Director.